carltheperson/limitless-lottery/README.md

 ## Running in production

-This will build the app to a small Alpine Docker image, and bring up a MongoDB database which communicates with the app.
+This will build the app and UI to a small Alpine Docker image, and bring up a MongoDB database which communicates with the app.

 ```
 docker-compose -f docker-compose.db.yaml -f docker-compose.yaml up